 - You’ve said my case is weak.
 What do you think would make my point stronger?

 - You’ve said some of my presentations are not well-received.
 What aspects of the briefing do you think are most controversial?

 - You’ve said that my briefing is too long.
 What would you recommend cutting out to be more to-the-point?

 Responses like “I already did that” or “I don’t think that’s really a problem” will make the feedback-giver become defensive themselves.
 Worse, they may not provide more in the future.

 To close the conversation, make sure to thank them for their time and that you appreciate that they gave you feedback.

 3. Don’t wait until the performance appraisal to ask.

-As you sit in front of your supervisor to receive your end-of-year appraisal, there’s very little you can do to change the rating they are giving you.
-Sure, there’s some administrative steps you can take to contest the rating…but had you had these conversations earlier in the year, there may have been a number of things you could have done to improve the outcome of this review.
+As you sit in front of your supervisor to receive your end-of-year performance appraisal, there’s very little you can do to change the rating they are giving you.
+Sure, there’s some administrative steps you can take to contest the rating.
+But, by having these conversations throughout the year, there may be a number of things you could do to improve the outcome of this review.

-Take a moment right now to think about something you are working on and think about who you can ask for feedback on it.
+Take a moment right now to think about something you are working on.
+Consider who you can ask for feedback on it.
 Set up a 15 minute meeting in the next day or two to ask the questions that will help improve whatever it is you are working on.